The Antiferromagnetic Character of the Quantum Phase Transition in the Hubbard Model on the Honeycomb Lattice: Method

 On the other hand, at very low temperatures, any finite non-zero value of $s^{ii}_{++}$, $s^{ii}_{--}$, or $\qm^2$ corresponds to an extensive ferromagnetic spin structure factor $\SF=S^{ii}_{++}/V$, antiferromagnetic spin structure factor $\SAF=S^{ii}_{--}/V$, or staggered charge structure factor $S_\mathrm{CDW}=Q_-^2/V$, respectively, diverging linearly with the spatial volume.
 The finite temperatures we use, however, provide a natural infrared cutoff for the correlation length, allowing different domains to cancel against one another.
 Because the dynamical exponent $z=1$~\cite{PhysRevLett.97.146401} we can obtain intensive order parameters at any finite temperature by taking the thermodynamic limit of these extensive quantities and dividing them by $\beta^2$, rather than the spatial volume $V$.
 Finally, we use finite-size scaling in $\beta$ to remove the infrared regulator and determine zero-temperature properties.

 We decompose the observables of interest into a set of operators with zero, one, or two fermion bilinears, each on a definite sublattice, and evaluate each separately.
 This decomposition makes it easy to test the operators' individual behaviors in both non-interacting $U\to0$ and non-hopping $\kappa\to 0$ limits, which are analytically known.
 We can also verify their expected scaling behaviors in Trotter error and volume.
 We reconstruct the operators of physical interest by taking the appropriate linear combination.
-We provide a detailed discussion and list of these operators in \autoref{tab:operators} of~\autoref{sect:15 ops} of the supplemental material.

-\emph{Measurements and Extrapolation:} By inverting the fermion matrix on stochastic Fourier sources (see~\autoref{sect:stochastic sources}) we can compute fermion propagators and use Wick's theorem to contract the propagators into the relevant observables of interest (see \autoref{tab:observables} in~\autoref{sect:15 ops}).
-Our structure factors measure two-point correlations between two bilinear operators at equal time; to fully exploit each configuration we leverage time-translation invariance and average measurements on many timeslices.
-Finally, the average of all measurements across the configurations within an ensemble with fixed $U$, $\beta$, Trotter discretization $N_t$, and spatial extent $L$ gives an estimator for each observable.

-We find that for both the anti- and ferromagnetic spin operators the $i$=$1$ and $3$ components for $\aaverage{S^i S^i}$ give different results configuration-by-configuration and ensemble-averaged\footnote{Note that $S^{11}_{--} = S^{22}_{--}$ at the operator level.}.
-This is expected since our discretization breaks chiral symmetry which would have otherwise ensured their equality \cite{Buividovich:2016tgo}.
-However, the mixed differencing of our discretization mitigates this breaking, compared to a purely-forward or purely-backward differencing.
-Furthermore, in the continuum limit this symmetry is restored.
-Indeed, we observe that after continuum limit extrapolation, the different components agree up to uncertainties.
-We therefore directly take